herowio/herow-plugin-flutter/README.md

 The `initialize` allows you to configure your access to the HEROW platform.
 HEROW gives you access to the following environments:

-- PRE_PROD: pre-production environment used for tests
+- "PRE_PROD": pre-production environment used for tests
-- PROD: production environment used for release
+- "PROD": production environment used for release

 Warning :